andykofman/CAP3D-Viz/docs/README_enhancements.md

 - README highlights state-machine parsing, dispatch tables, and batched rendering.
 - Tests demonstrate production readiness on large files.

+## Modular Refactoring (Latest)
+- **Refactored** `ehnanced_Cache_memory.py` into modular components in `enhanced_cache_memory/`.
+- **Separated concerns** into data models, parser, visualizer, and utilities.
+- **Maintained backward compatibility** with original file.
+- **Improved scalability** for future development and maintenance.
+- **Enhanced documentation** with component-specific README files.

-These enhancements transformed the tool from a basic visualizer into a high-performance solution capable of handling industrial-scale CAP3D files.
+These enhancements transformed the tool from a basic visualizer into a high-performance solution capable of handling industrial-scale CAP3D files with a scalable modular architecture.